The episodes of The Young & The Feral track the daily dramas of the free-living cats of our block in Queens.

 PEACH - (a ginger kitten with one eye) (TNRed mid-2010)

-ADOLFO a.k.a CHARLIE - a large tuxedo male, the alpha male of Aunt Betty's porch crew.
+CHARLIE (the cat formerly known as Adolfo)- a large tuxedo, the alpha male of Aunt Betty's porch crew.
 (TNRed mid-2008) The first to claim her porch as his turf and, with his small posse, declare the porch off limits to anyone but himself and his crew.

 HALFTAIL, a.k.a.
 NOTAIL, a.k.a.
 ROXANNE (because she loves it when you turn on the red light laser toy) - a very small, gray female with next to no tail.... a sort of bunny tail.
 (Spayed Sept.
 2010) Adolfo's second "wife."
 She moved in on Adolfo while his first "wife" Sylvia was ill.
 She had kittens on Aunt Betty's porch and now lives with Aunt Betty.
 Read the drama of Adolfo, Sylvia and HalfTail here.